tahershaker/Learning-Kubernetes/3. Building A Kubernetes Cluster/Building A Kubernetes Cluster with kubeadm/README.md

 sudo apt-mark hold kubelet kubeadm kubectl
 ```

+__Please Note: Perform/Repeat all the above actions on all nodes in the cluster__

 ---
 > __3. Initialize the Kubernetes Cluster and configure Kubectl (Master Node Only)__
 ---

 `Please Note: Perform the below action on the Master Node Only`

+Kubeadm will be used to initialize the kubernetes cluster and deploy all kubernetes components along with all required configuration to build the Control Plan of the kubernetes cluster

 ---
 >> 3a.
 Initialize Kubeadm with required configuration